Skip to main content

 Handling duplicate meters

 Sometimes the same physical meter gets created twice — for example, when a bill lists the meter number as “Meter A12345” on one bill and “MTR-A12345” on another.
 Nectar creates two separate meters, and if both have usage data, your site’s total consumption appears higher than it actually is.
-To resolve a duplicate:

 1. Identify the primary meter — the one with the most complete data and the correct identifiers.

-2. Click Mark as Duplicate on the secondary meter — this excludes it from all aggregations.
+2. Click Mark as duplicate on the secondary meter — this excludes it from all aggregations.

 4. Update identifiers on the primary — add any identifier variations from the duplicate so future bills match correctly.